Control How Payroll Works in QuickBooks 2013

 The Workers Compensation button lets you fiddle with the way that QuickBooks tracks information related to your workers’ compensation tax.
 The Sick and Vacation button lets you fine-tune how QuickBooks monitors employee sick and vacation pay accrual and usage.
 Again, click either of these buttons to see a screen that provides more information about how the button works.

 In roughly the middle of the Company Preferences tab of the Payroll & Employees Preferences set, QuickBooks supplies several other check boxes and radio buttons:

 Copy Earnings Details from Previous Paycheck: Another duh.

 Recall Quantity Field on Paychecks: QuickBooks recalls or reuses paycheck quantity information from the last pay period’s paychecks.
 (The QuickBooks Help file suggests that you use this option when you have a fixed quantity that occurs from paycheck to paycheck.
 The Help file uses the example of tiered sales commissions where the commission amount is set for each tier.)

-Recall Hour Field on Paychecks: QuickBooks recalls or reuses hours-worked information from the last pay period’s paychecks.
+Recall Hours Field on Paychecks: QuickBooks recalls or reuses paycheck hours-worked information from the last pay period’s paychecks.
 You use this option when you have a fixed number of hours that occurs from paycheck to paycheck.

 Job Costing and Item Tracking for Paycheck Expenses: QuickBooks lets you track payroll expenses not just by account, but also by job, class, or item.

-The Assign One Class Per radio buttons (Entire Paycheck and Earnings Item): These options enable you to break down wage expenses into classes more finely.
+Assign One Class Per radio buttons (Entire Paycheck and Earnings Item): These options enable you to break down wage expenses into classes more finely.
 For example, you can indicate that you want to use a different class for each item that appears on an employee’s paycheck.
-(Note: these options appear only if classes are enabled.)
+(Note: These options appears only if classes are enabled.)